mat-griffin/get_computers/README.md

 ## Description
 `get_computers.sh` is a (very long!)
 EXPERIMENTAL Bash script that retrieves Mac device information from Jamf Pro using Advanced Computer Search groups in the Terminal.
 It supports various operations including viewing device status, OS distribution, and sending DDM updates.
 It uses Jamf API roles and clients for authentication so requires a Client ID and Client secret (see requirements)

-On first run you will be asked to enter:
+On first run (see setup_1.png & setup_2.png) you will be asked to enter:
 - Jamf Pro URL
 - Client ID
 - Client Secret